ferhadme/Data-Structures-and-Algorithms/DataStructures/LinkedLists/UnrolledLinkedList/README.md

 One of the biggest advantages of linked lists over arrays is that inserting an element at any location takes only O(1) time.
 However, it takes O(n) to search for an element in a linked list.
-There is a simple variation of the singly linked list called unrolled linked lists.
+There is a simple variation of the singly linked list called [Unrolled LinkedList](https://github.com/ferhad2207/Data-Structures-and-Algorithms/blob/master/DataStructures/LinkedLists/UnrolledLinkedList/src/com/ferhad/UnrolledLinkedList.java "Implementation of Unrolled LinkedList").

-An unrolled linked list stores multiple elements in each node (let us call it a block for our convenience).
-In each block, a circular linked list is used to connect all nodes.
+[Unrolled LinkedList](https://github.com/ferhad2207/Data-Structures-and-Algorithms/blob/master/DataStructures/LinkedLists/UnrolledLinkedList/src/com/ferhad/UnrolledLinkedList.java "Implementation of Unrolled LinkedList") stores multiple elements in each node (let us call it a block for our convenience).
+In each block, [Circular LinkedList](https://github.com/ferhad2207/Data-Structures-and-Algorithms/blob/master/DataStructures/LinkedLists/CircularLinkedList/src/com/ferhad/CircularLinkedList.java "Implementation of Circular LinkedList") is used to connect all nodes.

   <img src="https://github.com/ferhad2207/Data-Structures-and-Algorithms/blob/master/DataStructures/LinkedLists/UnrolledLinkedList/CircularLinkedListimg.jpg" align="center"/>